BostonGlobe/slush-globeapp/templates/default/README.md

 To start the local server, run `gulp`.

+## Using Apps with Github
+Your apps project is not automatically tracked via git.
+To do this:

+* Initialize git in your project: `git init`

+* Add and commit changes as needed

+* Start a new repository on Github and follow the instructions to add a remote repository: `git remote add origin [remote repository url]`

+* Push to your remote repository: `git push -u origin master`

 ## Copy

 You can pull copy from either [Methode](#methode) or a [Google Doc](#google-doc).